paritosh0707/AgentDock/docs/SCHEMA_PACKAGE_SPEC.md

 """
 Error classes for schema validation.

-NOTE: These will be migrated to agentdock_common.errors once that package is ready.
+NOTE: These will be migrated to dockrion_common.errors once that package is ready.
 Interface is designed to match common.errors exactly.
 """